 The code team (or rapid response) members are an assortment of team members, all trained in managing unstable patients throughout the hospital.
 These are the individuals you will frequently work with while in the ICU.
-This team can be made up of critical care nurses, emergency department nurses, respiratory therapists, or others.
+This team often consists of critical care nurses, emergency department nurses, respiratory therapists, or others.

 A change in a patient’s condition occurs non-stop in the intensive care setting as the patient population is medically unstable.
-As the nurse, you will be expected to notify the team of any changes (like assessment changes, labs, or hemodynamics) and provide background information.
+As the nurse, you will be expected to notify the team and communicate any changes (like assessment changes, labs, or hemodynamics) and provide background information.

 Changes vary based on prior interventions and the patient’s compensation or decline.
 The goal is to trend the progress, which will require constant assessments by the nursing professionals (you).
 You are the eyes and ears managing the patients in their time of vulnerability.
-Although this is a team effort, you will are the front lines and will be depended upon to see those crucial changes.
+Although this is a team effort, you are the front lines and others will be depend upon to see those crucial changes.

 Legal Considerations for ICU Nurses

 Critical care can be a very emotional environment.
 You are caring for people at their most vulnerable, both the patient and their family members.
-There will be times were legal documentation will be an element of your nursing practice, as you will implement or reserving said instructions.
+There will be tough conversations… ones they never dreamed they would need to have.
+Naturally, there will be times where legal documentation will be an element of your nursing practice.
 Let’s review living wills and HCPOA.